HK47196/intrusive-list/README.md

 ## details

 `pep::intrusive_node` has an overhead of only 2 pointers.

-## TODO

-a node variant that automatically unlinks itself in the destructor.
+Nodes automatically remove themselves from a list in their destructor.